Sid Watson: Administrator career

-After retiring as a coach, Watson served as Bowdoin's Athletic Director.
+From 1981 to 1999, Watson was Bowdoin's Athletic Director.
 He was also the chairman of the NCAA ice Hockey Rules and Tournament Committee for six years, and served as president, vice president, secretary, treasurer and a member of the board of governors of the American College Hockey Coaches Association.

-Legacy
+Honors

+Watson was inducted into the United States Hockey Hall of Fame in 1999.
+In 2001, he was awarded the prestigious Hobey Baker Legends of College Hockey Award.

 In 1996, Bowdoin dedicated the Sidney J. Watson Fitness Facility in his honor.
 In 2004, following Watson's death, the Division III Men's Player of the Year Award was renamed the Sid Watson Award.
 In 2009, Bowdoin named their new ice hockey arena the Sidney J. Watson Arena, which holds approximately 2,300 spectators and is Leadership in Energy and Environmental Design (LEED) certified.

 Personal life

 Watson was married and had five children and 11 grandchildren.
 He died after suffering a Myocardial infarction in Naples, Florida on April 25, 2004.